neos/doctools/Documentation/README.txt

 If you have "make" installed (you probably have on Linux / Mac), just run:

+  cd Documentation
   make html

 Otherwise, you can run:

+  cd Documentation
   sphinx-build -b html . _build/html

-Then, browswe to _build/html and enjoy :-)
+Then, browse to _build/html and enjoy :-)

 After every change to the documentation, run the above command again.